-The International Business Communication Standards (IBCS®) are practical proposals for the design of reports, presentations, dashboards and the diagrams and tables contained therein.
+The International Business Communication Standards (IBCS®) are practical suggestions for designing reports, presentations, dashboards and the charts and tables they contain.
 This involves the conception of the content, the visual perception and the application of a semantic notation.
 The further development of the IBCS® Standards is an ongoing process, which is managed by the not-for-profit IBCS Association.

 The SUCCESS formula of the IBCS® Standards

 Business communication meets the IBCS® Standards when it complies with the rules of the seven areas that form the acronym “SUCCESS”:

 S AY Convey a message

 S IMPLIFY Avoid clutter

 S TRUCTURE Organize content

 The seven rule areas of the SUCCESS formula can be assigned to three categories, which form the following three chapters of the IBCS® Standards: